DIANNE'S COUNCIL EXPERIENCE

 SOCIAL COMMUNITY NEEDS - HOUSING, HOMELESSNESS AND POVERTY REDUCTION

-- Agencies in the downtown provide a range of drives including medical detox, temporary shelter for those who are homeless or experiencing addiction and/or mental health recovery programs.
-Referrals to various housing services is available, however recognizing the community Point In Time Homeless Count, which, over the past years and including 2024 counted at least 766 people experiencing homelessness in the city.
-That’s more than double the 334 counted in 2022 and an increase from previous years.
-The temporary trailer space/site in downtown Red Deer now focuses on recovery and treatment referral; this site was the former temporary overdose prevention site which is no longer operating.
-The site now provides on-site rapid access addiction medical services through Alberta Health Services and includes intervention, assessment of substance use disorders and/or mental health disorders, primary health care assessments and minor wound care, counselling and supports for obtaining government issues identification.
-I appreciate the staff and volunteers from organizations such as the Mustard Seed, Hope Mission, and Safe Harbour, to name a few of these community organization.
-I thank them for their daily supports and assistance to Red Deer's vulnerable community.
-The Red Deer Night Reach support is also available as a mobile outreach team that operates primarily in the downtown vicinity, providing supports of harm reduction materials, clothing, food snacks, first aid and referrals for the vulnerable.
-As noted above, the Social Division team to provide support and intervention is available at 403 406 2200 (for emergencies please call 911).
+Agencies in the downtown provide a range of services including medical detox, temporary shelter for those who experiencing homeless or addictions and/or mental health recovery programs.
+Referrals to various housing services is available, however the community Point In Time Homeless Count, which over the past years and including 2024, counted at least 766 people experiencing homelessness in our city.
+That is more than double the 334 counted in 2022, and an increase from previous years.
+The temporary trailer space/site in downtown Red Deer now focuses on recovery and treatment referral.
+This site was the former temporary overdose prevention site which is no longer operating.
+This site provides on-site rapid access addiction medical services through Alberta Health Services, and includes intervention, assessment of substance use disorders and/or mental health disorders, primary health care assessments, minor wound care, counselling and supports for obtaining government issued identification.

-- Conversations and decisions by the next Red Deer City Council will continue as Council awaits decisions from the Provincial Government for the on-going decision for the building of a 24-7 integrated homeless shelter space with services and supports for the vulnerable.
+Conversations and zoning decisions to be made by the next Red Deer City Council will continue as Council awaits decisions from the Provincial Government for the building of a 24-7 integrated homeless shelter space with services and supports.
 The City acknowledges the province’s commitment of $7 million in 2019 for a future built integrated shelter.
-There have been many sites explored by City Council for the City's zoning/location role of a permanent Shelter, unfortunately with no success; that decision remains outstanding.
-The Shelter is a long over-due Provincially funded and operated infrastructure that will be welcomed for our growing City.
-We all look to the integrated shelter being built to include day time programs and support for those needing shelter, meals, and other supports such as mental health counselling and housing referrals, that can provide ways to a better way of life.
-The province determines the operator(s) for temporary and permanent shelters.
-At the time of writing, Council awaits the Provincial government letting us know what shelter operator(s) they are working with to provide shelter services in Red Deer.
+There have been many sites explored by City Council for the City's zoning/location role of a permanent Shelter with the Province.
+Unfortunately with no success; that decision remains outstanding.
+The Shelter is a long overdue Provincially funded and operated infrastructure that will be welcomed for our growing City.
+We all look to the integrated shelter being built to include day time programs and support for those needing shelter, meals, and other needs such as mental health counselling and housing referrals.
+The province also determines the operator(s) for temporary and permanent shelter(s).
+At the time of writing, Council awaits the Provincial government advising what shelter operator(s) they are working with to provide shelter services in Red Deer.
 In the meantime, the temporary downtown shelter at the current location at Cannery Row (5239 - 53 Avenue) continues its temporary operations.
-I frequently drive this area.
-Along with conversations with businesses owners and residential property owners, I certainly recognize the challenges this downtown location has and continues to bring.
-A shelter is needed for support services for the vulnerable members of the community, however the Province must also recognize the need for more permanent supportive housing in our City for those needing housing, supportive housing and supports in their daily living.
-Specifically for the vulnerable community members who are unable to live independently.
-At the time of writing, we continue to wait for Provincial Minister communications and decisions with Council and our citizens about a permanent Shelter.
-The challenge of a site location remains for the next Council.
+Along with continued conversations with businesses owners and residential property owners, I recognize the on going challenges this downtown location has and continues to bring.
+A shelter is needed for support services for the vulnerable members of the community.
+However the Province must also act on the need for more permanent supportive housing in our City for those needing housing, supportive housing and supports in their daily living.
+Specifically, supportive housing is for the vulnerable community members who are unable to live independently.
+At the time of writing, we continue to wait for Provincial Minister communications and decisions to be communicated with Council and our citizens about a permanent Shelter.
+The challenge of a site with potential zoning remains for the next Council.

 CITY BUDGETING AND MUNICIPAL SERVICES

-- Throughout each Council term, as noted above, there are always competing municipal wants and needs; all within managing valued tax dollars.
+Throughout each Council term, as noted above, there are always competing municipal wants and needs, all within managing valued tax dollars.
 This past year the operating budget from a 10.5% increase generated $16.8 million needed to balance the operating budget.
-(A reminder that Alberta municipalities are not permitted to carry a deficit budget and must balance budgets annually.)
-This budget year in 2025, cost savings of $3.4 million were achieved, along with cost savings and service delivery changes of over $16 million.
-Parks and Public Works departments, training and development and reductions in overtime are some of the areas that were targeted for cost savings and Council.
+Alberta municipalities are not permitted to carry a deficit budget and must balance budgets annually.
+During the 2025 budget year, cost savings of $3.4 million were achieved, along with cost savings and service delivery changes of over $16 million.
+Parks and Public Works departments, training and development and reductions in overtime are some of the areas that were targeted for cost savings.
 We have seen the results of these budgetary changes and cuts.
 City Reserves have been utilized for financial decisions from 2020 (the covid years and a 0% tax year).
-Reserves decreased $68 million since 2020. and this Council term, attention has been given to add to the City Reserves.
-By managing and controlling expenses, the City has also experienced inflationary and increased costs for city services such as roads services, materials, equipment costs, contract expenses and services and municipal employee wages.
-With loan support from the City of Red Deer to the Westerner Exposition Association, this has also had a significant impact on City finances.
+In this Council term, attention has been given to add to the City Reserves.
+In addition to managing and controlling expenses, the City has also experienced inflationary and increased costs for city services such as roads, materials, equipment costs, contract expenses and services, and wages.
+The City's loan support to the Westerner Exposition Association, has also had a significant impact on City finances.
 The Councillor Representatives and City Manager have a very important role on the Westerner Board as the City looks to repayments for loans granted to the Westerner.

 ECONOMIC DEVELOPMENT AND GROWING OUR ECONOMY

-- With the focus on the City's Economic Development ad hoc Committee and their work ahead for an arm's length governance model for economic development in Red Deer, there are opportunities and work ahead for new approaches on how the City embraces economic development and leading to a stronger local economy.
-Red Deer, downtown Red Deer, business parks throughout the city, and the central Alberta region, must look to readiness - whether that’s serviced land supply, retention of current businesses, recruitment for new businesses, supports for entrepreneurs, consideration of incentives, and ease and business friendliness with the City; all which can welcome jobs and services to the Red Deer community.
+I look forward to the City's Economic Development Ad Hoc Committee and their work for an arm's length economic development in Red Deer.
+There are opportunities for new approaches on how the City embraces economic development and leading to a stronger local economy.
+Red Deer, downtown Red Deer, business parks throughout the city, and the central Alberta region, must look to readiness.
+This includes serviced land supply, retention of current businesses, recruitment for new businesses, supports for entrepreneurs, consideration of incentives, and ease and business friendliness with the City.
+All of these can welcome jobs and services to the Red Deer community.
 There are many opportunities ahead.

 OUR ENVIRONMENT